 Unfortunately, construction work comes with a massive amount of risk and peril to those workers and countless injuries on job sites are reported on a daily basis.
-According to the Bureau of Labor Statistics, construction workers are most likely to sustain injury by one of what they refer to as the “Fatal Four” – the four most common injuries:
+According to the Bureau of Labor Statistics, construction workers are most likely to sustain an injury by one of what they refer to as the “Fatal Four” – the four most common injuries:

-Many of these accidents occur because employers simply don’t protect their workers or provide them with the proper safety equipment and training.
-According to the New York Committee for Occupational Health and Safety Administration (OSHA), shockingly construction worker fatalities continue to rise in New York state amid rampant safety violations.
+Many of these accidents occur because employers simply don’t protect their workers or provide them with proper safety equipment and training.
+According to the New York Committee for Occupational Health and Safety Administration (OSHA), shockingly construction worker fatalities continue to rise in New York State amid rampant safety violations.
 The above fatal four are not the only types of actionable accidents that occur on construction sites.
 Other types of accidents that occur on construction sites include:

 Fatal injuries in the construction industry increased statewide to 71 in 2016 from 50 in 2014.
 The leading cause of death was falls, which accounted for 48 percent of the state’s construction worker deaths from 2007 to 2016.

 Many illegal immigrant workers work in the construction industry and many of them are injured on the job because of employers who simply don’t care for their safety or welfare.
 If you are an illegal immigrant who was injured you are entitled to worker’s compensation benefits and you may have the right to bring a personal injury lawsuit.
 Your status is protected and cannot be reported to the authorities and doesn’t prevent you from bringing a claim.
+You need to contact the personal injury construction attorneys’ at the Law Offices of Darren T Moore P.C.

 Watch out for employers and supervisors who try to steer you away from getting the treatment you need or who advise you to tell the doctors or attending nurses that your accident happened a certain way.
 Also, your foreman or supervisor may try to direct you to a particular law firm.
 Many times these people are paid for getting injured workers to specific law firms and are only interested in their own pockets as opposed to getting you the representation that you deserve.
 Not only is it an illegal activity, the attorneys who pay them are specifically forbidden by the rules governing professional conduct from doing this.
-You shouldn’t place your future in a law firm that is engaged in illegal or unethical behavior nor should you place your faith in a firm that has to pay off people to get clients as opposed to getting them on the basis of their well earned reputations.
+You shouldn’t place your future in a law firm that is engaged in illegal or unethical behavior nor should you place your faith in a firm that has to pay off people to get clients as opposed to getting them on the basis of their well-earned reputations.

-If you have been injured on a construction project you may have the right to bring a lawsuit against the owner of the project along with the general contractor and their agents which can include other sub contractors.
+If you have been injured on a construction project you may have the right to bring a lawsuit against the owner of the project along with the general contractor and their agents which can include other subcontractors.
 These targets are known in the legal realm as “third parties.”
 If your employer provides workers compensation coverage you cannot sue your employer for your injuries but you may have a claim against the Third Parties as mentioned above.
-For more information on workers compensation please check the section below.
-While not every accident on a construction site may entitle you to bring a lawsuit, it is crucial that you consult an attorney with knowledge of New York construction laws so that you can establish if you have that right.
+For more information on workers’ compensation please check the section below.
+While not every accident on a construction site may entitle you to bring a lawsuit, it is crucial that you consult a construction accident injury lawyer with knowledge of New York construction laws so that you can establish if you have that right.
 The Labor Law as stated above that protects construction workers provides different sections and you need to consult with an attorney who has the requisite experience and knowledge of those laws in order to advise you as to whether you have the right to start a lawsuit for your injuries.
 IT DOESN’T COST ANYTHING to dial (917) 809-7014 and speak to the Law Office of Darren T. Moore and find out if you have the right to bring a lawsuit.

 New York has enacted special laws in order to protect construction workers and that protection is covered under Sections 200, 240 and 241(6) of the Labor Law.
 Those laws provide that owners, contractors, and their agents on construction sites are responsible under the law for workers injured in accidents on the sites.
 Each section of the Labor Law deals with different areas of construction accidents and it is crucial you consult an attorney who is familiar with the intricacies of these sections so that you are protected and advised correctly.
 Therefore, who is responsible and who needs to be included in the lawsuit is a question for your construction accident attorney and that is where The Law Offices of Darren T. Moore comes in.